Robert C. MacKenzie

-Robert Callen MacKenzie SCR BCR (30 November 1948 – 24 February 1995) was an American professional soldier whose career included service as an infantryman in the United States Army during the Vietnam War, the C Squadron 22 (Rhodesian) SAS, the South African Defence Force, and the Transkei Defense Force.
+Robert Callen MacKenzie SCR BCR (November 30, 1948 – February 24, 1995) was an American professional soldier whose career included service as an infantryman in the United States Army during the Vietnam War, the C Squadron 22 (Rhodesian) SAS, the South African Defence Force, and the Transkei Defense Force.

 As a contributing editor for unconventional operations for Soldier of Fortune (SOF) magazine, he was sent to cover conflicts in different hot-spots around the globe, including Mozambique, Central America, Croatia, Bosnia, Russia, Thailand, Suriname, Taiwan and Cambodia.
 At the time of his death, he was in command of and training the Sierra Leone Commando Unit (SLCU).

 US Army service

 After finishing high school at the age of 17 in 1966, MacKenzie was awarded an appointment to the United States Air Force Academy.
 He, however, opted to join the Army, not wishing to miss out on the Vietnam War.
 At the Army Recruiting Station in San Diego, California, he enlisted as an infantryman.
 By 1967, he was airborne-qualified, had completed the Jungle warfare course in Panama and was sent to Vietnam.
-On 29 May 1967, a bullet wound suffered storming Mother's Day Hill ended his army service.
+On 29 May 1967, a bullet wound he suffered while storming Mother's Day Hill ended his army service.
 After a year in the hospital, the US Army declared him 70% disabled and he was permanently retired.
 His last duty assignment was with Co B 1st Bn(ABN) 327th Infantry, 101st ABN Div.